 Ever since Earth Day was introduced to us way back in 1970, it’s been nice to see how so many of us are doing what we can to be environmentally responsible.
 For instance, in America alone, 1 in 50 people drive fuel-efficient vehicles (like a hybrid or an electric car), 1 in 2 individuals profess to turn off the lights whenever they leave a room and roughly 60 percent of individuals recycle (which is always a good thing!).

 If you are someone who does these things, let us take a moment to say, “thank you”.
 You are doing your part to protect us all.
-If you’re not, but you’d like to start going green more in the upcoming months, we’ve got a few suggestions that are (relatively) easy to do and super-beneficial at the same time.
+If you’re not, but you’d like to start going green more in the upcoming months, we’ve got a few suggestions on ways to reduce waste that are (relatively) easy to do and super-beneficial at the same time.

 Although we’re all for being proactive, when it comes to conserving energy, it’s better to not “pre” things.
 What do we mean by that?
 There really is no need to pre-wash dishes or pre-heat ovens.
 So long as you’re using good detergent and your appliances are up to par, everything will be fine if you clean and cook in “real time”.
 (Plus, when it comes to your dishes, you’ll save about 20 gallons of water per load if you don’t rinse them before washing them!)